On the dimension of syzygies: Concluding examples

-\begin{fact} Let $I$ be an ideal in a normal local ring $(S,\fn)$ which is not contained in any height one prime.
+\begin{fact} (See\cite[Theorem 3.2]{ram}) Let $I$ be an ideal in a normal local ring $(S,\fn)$ which is not contained in any height one prime.
 Set $R:=S/I\fn$.
 Let $M$ be finitely generated and non-free.
-Then $M$ has strictly increasing betti numbers. \end{fact} The following is taken from \cite{ext} and plays a role in the sequel.
+Then $M$ has strictly increasing betti numbers. \end{fact}